MarioLemus/scrum-explanation/readme.md

 # How Scrum as an agile methodology works

 Scrum, is an agile methodology to work in teams.
-The main characteristic of scrum are its "sprints"
+The main characteristic of scrum is its "sprints"

 Sprint: